 While 81% of organizations still rely at least partly on manual sample collection, many are now using other more digitally advanced techniques to monitor conditions.
-Indeed, 68% now use in-situ measurement with hand-held sensors, and 67% do continuous monitoring with sensors for manual download.
-Additionally, 48% continuously monitor with sensors and near-real-time transmission via telemetry, and 27% use automated sample collection for lab analysis.
+Indeed, 68% now use in-situ measurement with handheld sensors, and 67% do continuous monitoring with sensors for manual download.
+Forty-eight percent continuously monitor with sensors and near-real-time transmission via telemetry, and 27% use automated sample collection for lab analysis.

 The shift to digital measurement methods presents an opportunity for both service providers and end users.
 Service providers can bridge skills gaps by providing new high-value service offerings to their customers.
-Similarly, end users stand to realize operational efficiencies, reduce downtime, and avoid catastrophic asset failure.
+Similarly, end users stand to realize operational efficiencies, reduced downtime, and avoidance of catastrophic asset failure.

 The transition to digital monitoring is occurring at different speeds depending on the sector.
-Dam operators lead now with 38% automated sampling (vs. 27% for all sectors).
-They also outpace other sectors in continuous sensor monitoring with near-real-time transmission (67% vs. 48% of all sectors).
-However, the environmental services sector lags, with 18% using automated sample collection (vs. 27% of all sectors) and 88% still doing some form of manual sampling (vs. 81% of all sectors).
+Dam operators lead now with 38% automated sampling (vs. 27% for all).
+They also outpace other sectors in continuous sensor monitoring with near-real-time transmit (67% vs. 48% of all).
+However, the environmental services sector lags, with 18% using automated sample collection (vs. 27%) and 88% still doing some form of manual sampling (vs. 81% of all).

-Q: What type of monitoring do you do?
+Q8.
+What type of monitoring do you do?